w3c/wai-quick-start/source/writing.html.erb.md

   <figure>
     <figcaption>Complex text</figcaption>
     <div>
-      <p class="fail">In the event of a vehicular collision, a company assigned representative will seek to ascertain the extent and cause of damages to property belonging to the parties involved.
-Once we obtain information that causes us to understand the causality, we will assign monetary remuneration accordingly.</p>
+      <p class="fail">In the event of a vehicular collision, a company assigned representative will investigate to ascertain the cause and extent of damages to property belonging to the parties involved.
+Once cause, damages, and responsibility have been established, we will assign monetary remuneration accordingly.</p>
     </div>
   </figure>
   <figure>